monperrus/misc/genai-science.md

-# notes on Generative AI and science
+# Notes on Generative AI and scientific writing

 ## Paper writing